justinnhli/dynamic-fok-paper/outline.md

     * experiment results contradict competition hypothesis
     * (i need to reread this because I'm not sure how it's different from koriat's 1993 paper above also discussing accessibility)

-## modeling framework

-* ACT-R, flat buffers, etc.

-* parameter to choose whether things are activated on store or not
-    * when did this make a difference?

-* adding a huge number of nodes to kb (unrelated or related to queries)

 ## static features of FOK (FIXME need references for all of these)